emberjs/rfcs/text/0000-ember-new-lang.md

   See `ember <command> help` for more information.
 ```

 ## How we teach this

 1. Update the [Ember CLI API documentation](https://ember-cli.com/api/) to reflect the new flag.
 2. Update the [Ember.js CLI Guides](https://cli.emberjs.com/release/basic-use/cli-commands/) to reflect the new flag much like we demonstrate `--yarn` usage.
 3. Update the Ember CLI `--help` command so it explains what kind of value is expected to be passed to the `--lang` flag.
 4. Update the Super Rental tutorial to include updated information.
+5. Update the Guides - specifically the section that discusses the language attribute.

 ### For the Ember CLI Guides: